-The metal components exposed to a magnetic field at high frequencies, are crossed by currents of Foucault that create a magnetic field.
+The metal components exposed to a magnetic field at high frequencies.

 It is therefore a force of repulsion that tends to move them away from the source of the magnetic field.

 The materials present in the waste are separated from each other by exploiting the different physical properties.
 The aim is to remove the mass of nonbiodegradable waste fractions and thereby reduce the risk of abrasion or blockages and blockages in the process.